cschladetsch/Doplhin/GroceryStore/prompt.md

  * `name` (string): Name of the product
  * `quantity` (int): The number of items in stock.
  * `pricePerUnit` (double): Price of a single unit of the product.
+1. **Inventory**: Define an `Inventory` class that can be used to manipulate the inventory.
+This includes supporting adding new items, getting the quantity a given item in stock, and calculating the  total stock value.
 1. **Command-Line Interface**: Add the following commands:
  * `--add-product`: Prompts the user to add add a new product type, including name, price, and quantity.
  * `--update-quantity`: Update the count of the product in stock.